 Do you remember the first night you spent away from home?

 You found yourself trying to sleep in an uncomfortable, unfamiliar location, knowing your family wasn't nearby.
-Shortly after, you likely realized everything was okay—you weren't going to be eaten by monsters or kidnapped by criminals after all.
+Shortly after, you likely realized everything was OK—you weren't going to be eaten by monsters or kidnapped by criminals after all.

 For a child, spending a few days at an overnight camp can be a major growth experience.
 Once kids come out of their comfort zone and realize they can be away from home for an extended period of time, they often begin to mature and develop a sense of independence and boosted self-esteem.